-Plant Biology and Tropical Agriculture: Associate in Science
+Sustainable Agriculture: Associate in Science

-The Associate in Science (AS) in Plant Biology and Tropical Agriculture will prepare students for various careers in agriculture through hands-on practice and classroom instruction.
-Students will gain fundamental skills, knowledge and experiences in crop production, pest management, business principles, food, agriculture and the environment.
+The Associate in Science (AS) in Sustainable Agriculture will prepare students for various careers in agriculture through hands-on practice and classroom instruction.
+Students will gain fundamental skills, knowledge and experiences in sustainable crop production, pest management, business principles, food systems, agriculture and the environment.